BoBoooooo/BoBoooooo/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:

 - 🏦 I'm a pseudo full-stack developer with a focus on low-code development & AIGC. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

+I have extensive experience in low-code development, specifically in middle and front-end development.
+I am proficient in a combination of LowCode, ProCode, and NoCode approaches.
+Additionally, I am knowledgeable in traditional DSL low-code and source code AST low-code.

+Recently, my focus has been on exploring the applications of Artificial Intelligence-Generated Content (AIGC) in various aspects of development.
+This includes workflow automation, visual diagram generation, AI-powered design collaboration, end-to-end coordination, and intelligent agent integration.
+I am particularly interested in how AIGC can enhance the traditional B2B and B2C development workflow, development models, design collaboration, and product interaction patterns, resulting in improved efficiency.

 <p style="font-size: 14px">
-I have years of experience exploring and practicing low-code development, specifically in the areas of middle and front-end development, using a mix of LowCode, ProCode, and NoCode approaches.
-My expertise extends to traditional DSL low-code and source code AST low-code.
+I have extensive experience in a combination of LowCode, ProCode, and NoCode approaches.
+Additionally, I am knowledgeable in traditional DSL low-code and source code AST low-code.
 </p>

 <p style="font-size: 14px">
-Recently, I've been primarily exploring AIGC (Artificial Intelligence-Generated Content) in various aspects of the development process, including workflow automation, visual diagram generation, AI-powered design collaboration, end-to-end coordination, and intelligent agent integration.
-I'm particularly interested in how AIGC can enhance the traditional B2B and B2C development workflow, development models, design collaboration, and product interaction patterns, ultimately leading to improved efficiency.
+Recently, I've been primarily exploring AIGC in various aspects of the development process, including workflow agents, multimodal scenes generation, AI-powered design collaboration, end-to-end coordination, and intelligent agent integration.
+I'm particularly interested in how AIGC can enhance the traditiona development workflow, development models, design collaboration, and product interaction patterns, ultimately leading to improved efficiency.
 </p>

 - 🧑‍💻 Tech I work on :